kozity/definite/README.md

   - tell user, upon attempt to recall, that pairs file is empty or nonexistent if necessary
     - handle file i/o better in general
   - upon entering a duplicate (record) or nonexistent (recall) term, offer user opportunity to edit or create definition
+  - C implementation: add sorting when existing pairs are listed

 Edge cases (marked with (x) if it is, to my knowledge, handled):
   - (x) empty recall string